olupy/olupy/README.md

 - 👋 Hi, I’m @olupy
-- 👀 I’m interested in deep learning
+- 👀 a backend developer commited to delivering quality products
-- 🌱 I’m currently learning machine learning algorithms
+- 🌱
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️
 - 📫 How to reach me fortuneosho@gmail.com

 <!---